 2019: KinsIHP – LGBTQ Club

-This award recognizes a group of students that have made an exceptional contribution to the quality of campus life at the MGH Institute over the past academic year.
+This award recognizes a group of students who have made an exceptional contribution to the quality of campus life and or community over the past academic year.

-- works effectively and efficiently as a team to achieve its mission and objectives, bringing to life the lessons of the Sander IMPACT Practice Center.
+• works effectively and efficiently as a team to achieve its mission and objectives, bringing to life the lessons of the Sanders IMPACT Practice Center.

 2022: Students for Equity and Anti-Racism